botworld-wiki/beatburger.github.io/_bots/brute.md

 ### Tips
 Good for clearing out grouped bots, Best use when Ai is Maxed out

-### Suggested AI Build
+### 'Full Damage Build' by Hex
-Option 1: BBCBA - Full Damage Build.
-Upon drop he spins, crits, stuns and 1 hit an enemy.
+-BBCBB - Upon drop he spins, crits, stuns and 1 hit an enemy.
 Would recommend equip with crit boosters.

+### 'Different Build' by Hex
-Option 2: AACAB - A Different Build for Brute.
-Everything that an option 1 lacks, it got speed,
+-AACAB - Everything that a full damage build lacks, it got speed.